 Rehabilitation Plans Sample Clauses

 Rehabilitation Plans.
-Pupils who are expelled from the Charter School shall be given a rehabilitation plan upon expulsion as developed by the Charter School’s governing board at the time of the expulsion order, which may include, but is not limited to, periodic review as well as assessment at the time of review for readmission.
+Pupils who are expelled from Charter School shall be given a rehabilitation plan upon expulsion as developed by Charter School’s governing board at the time of the expulsion order, which may include, but is not limited to, periodic review as well as assessment at the time of review for readmission.
 Terms of expulsion should be reasonable and fair with the weight of the expelling offense taken into consideration when determining the length of expulsion.
-Therefore, the rehabilitation plan should include a date not later than one (1) year from the date of expulsion when the pupil may reapply to the Charter School for readmission.
+Therefore, the rehabilitation plan should include a date not later than one (1) year from the date of expulsion when the pupil may apply to Charter School for readmission.
+Charter School shall inform parents in writing of its processes for reinstatement and applying for expungement of the expulsion record.

 AutoNDA by SimpleDocs